 Bouhlel’s estranged wife was arrested at her apartment Friday and released Sunday morning without charge, her attorney, Jean-Yves Garino, told CNN.
 Garino said the woman, the mother of Bouhlel’s three children, had not been in contact with the attacker since they were in the middle of divorce proceedings.

-Bouhlel was shot to death by police after he barreled down the crowded Promenade des Anglais for almost a mile, crushing and hitting people who had gathered to watch fireworks.
+Police shot Bouhlel to death after he barreled down the crowded Promenade des Anglais in a 20-ton truck for more than a mile, crushing and hitting people who had gathered to watch fireworks on Thursday night.
 More than 200 people were injured.

 Prosecutors said Bouhlel sent a text message to someone just before the attack – telling them to “bring more weapons.”

-Authorities identified him by fingerprints after his identification card was found in the truck.
+Authorities identified him by fingerprints after the discovery of his identification card in the truck.

 ISIS: ‘Soldier’ behind attack

-ISIS’ media group, Amaq Agency, said Saturday that an ISIS “soldier” carried out the attack.
+ISIS’ media group, Amaq Agency, said Saturday that an ISIS “soldier” was responsible for the attack.

 Nice truck attack: Full coverage